My Little Pony: Friendship Is Magic discography: Season 4 (2013–14)

+60: "You'll Play Your Part"; "Twilight's Kingdom - Part 1"; Daniel Ingram; Daniel Ingram, Meghan McCarthy; Shoichet (Twilight Sparkle), Oliver (Princess Celestia), Evans (Princess Luna), McKillip (Princess Cadance); -; Although grateful, Twilight feels she has yet to find her true purpose as a princess of Equestria.
+The three other princesses reassure her that she will find her role.

+61: "Let the Rainbow Remind You"; "Twilight's Kingdom - Part 2"; Shoichet (Twilight Sparkle), Libman (Fluttershy); Ball (Rainbow Dash, Applejack), Chan-Kent (Pinkie Pie), Evans (Rarity); After Twilight has found her role as the Princess of Friendship and is given a new castle, the Mane Six sing about their unity and the magic of friendship.

 ^{1}In case of several characters providing lead vocals, the performers are listed in the order in which their characters (of the first of their characters in case they voice several) start singing.

 ^{2}Not the person usually voicing the character in songs; those are spoken vocals.

 ^{3}The singer is not portraying a character.

 ^{5}Not the person usually voicing the character in songs.